 Save or move data from a hereditary system.
 Many companies continue to protect servers that support legacy hardware or software solutions because they want to protect the data.
 Switching your commercial applications and their content to a virtual machine frees resources.

-Virtual machines that you create can shorten server downtime because running workloads can be easily copied and moved to another server without interruption.
-They can also be configured to automatically restart VMs that are affected by server errors.
+Virtual machines you create can shorten server downtime because running workloads can be easily copied and moved to another server without interruption.
+They can also be configured to restart VMs affected by server errors automatically.

 After you create your virtual machines, you must manage them.
 Hyper-V provides: